 Pregnancy is a wonderful time, when self care should be at the forefront — and that includes comprehensive eye care.

-To schedule an eye exam or learn more about our eye care services, call Switalski Eye Care in Plano today!
+To schedule an eye exam or learn more about our eye care services, call Switalski Eye Care in East Plano today!

 - A: Having your eyes evaluated by an optometrist on a regular basis is crucial for detecting early signs of eye diseases and changes in your prescription, including during pregnancy.
 Many serious eye diseases don't cause any noticeable symptoms until they've progressed to late stages, when damage to vision may be irreversible.
 Whether or not you wear glasses or contact lenses for vision correction, ask your optometrist about how often to schedule a routine eye exam.